Shirel25/ZoomViT-Study/README.md

 This project primarily validates **Stage 2** of the ZoomViT paper through two adaptive mechanisms:

-1. **Image-Level Zoom (Stage 1 Simulation)**
+1. **Image-Level Zoom (Stage 1 : Simulation)**
    Images are dynamically cropped and resized based on the bounding box extracted from importance maps.

-2. **Token-Level Pruning (Stage 2 – Architectural Modification)**
+2. **Token-Level Pruning (Stage 2 : Architectural Modification)**
    - The token sequence is pruned **after the 6th Transformer block**.
-   - Only the top *X% most important tokens* are retained.
+   - Only the top *X% most important tokens* (tokens with the highest embedding magnitude) are retained.
    - The remaining Transformer blocks **recompute global attention exclusively on relevant tokens**.

-This is not simple token removal: it forces a **dynamic reorganization of attention**, directly modifying the model’s internal reasoning process.
+This approach modifies the effective attention computation in later layers without retraining the model.

 ---